 - That last suggestion can work equally well with links in blog posts and articles.
-If you write about some company or organization, and something that they are doing, link to their main page, and link to the page on their site that describes what they are doing.
-The second link is more likely to become a dead link than the first, and you can write in a way in which removing the link doesn’t harm your blog post or article much.
+If you write about some company or organization, and something that they are doing, link to their main page and link to the page on their site that describes what they are doing.
+The second link is more likely to become a broken link than the first, and you can write in a way in which removing the link doesn’t harm your blog post or article much.

 Uses of the method described in the patent application

 I mention the manual checking of links in the section above.
 One of the anticipated uses of the methods described in this patent may help people check to see if links are broken.
 Here’s the list of uses and descriptions of those that the document provides:

 Webmaster and ontologist tools:

 There are many tools made available to help webmasters and ontologists track broken links on their sites; however, for web sites that maintain resources, there are no tools to help understand whether the linked-to resources are decayed.
 The observation about Yahoo! leaf nodes suggests that such tools might provide an automatic or semi-automatic approach to addressing the decay problem.

 Web Decay measures have not been used in ranking, but users routinely complain about search results pointing to pages that either do not exist (dead pages) or exist but do not reference valid current information (decayed pages).
 Incorporating the decay measure into the rank computation will alleviate this problem.
 Furthermore, web search engines could use the soft-404 detection algorithm to eliminate soft-404 pages from their corpus.
 Note that soft-404 pages indexed under their new content are still problematic since most search engines put substantial weight on anchor text, and the anchor text to soft-404 pages is likely to be quite wrong.